After an Auto Accident: How to Act and What to Avoid

 - If you can safely move your vehicle, clear it from the roadway so as not to block traffic.
 If you can’t move your vehicle, alert other drivers of the accident using your hazard lights or flares, orange safety cones, or warning triangles if you have them.

 - While speaking with a 911 operator, the police, the other driver, or a witness, do not say that you caused the accident, even if you think you did.
 Do not apologize for the accident.
-The police report, witness statements, and scene of the accident will indicate the facts, so don’t assume fault for an accident, especially if you’re still recovering from the shock of what happened.
+The police report, witness statements, and scene of the accident will indicate the facts.
+So don’t assume fault for an accident, especially if you’re still recovering from the shock of what happened.

 - Use your cell phone or a camera to take photos of the accident scene, if you can do so safely.
 While it is still fresh in your mind, jot down your recollection of events: the moments leading up to the collision, any external distractions, the road conditions, and the collision itself.
 Keeping a detailed account of the incident will also be useful in the even that you choose to negotiate a settlement.

 - If there are any witnesses who stop, try to get their contact information so they can explain the accident to the insurance company.
+They might have a different perspective you couldn’t get from your car.
+Sometimes, one car rear ends another because they weren’t looking.
+Most accidents are not this straightforward.

 - If police are present, file a police report.
 Many insurance companies can speed up the claims process if a report is filed.
 If police are not present, drivers should still file a vehicle accident report with their state, available from a state’s department of motor vehicles website.